 All vacancies for jobs at Auckland Zoo are listed on Auckland Council's careers website.

 The Zoo receives a lot of enquiries from people wanting to find out about becoming a zookeeper - an increasingly popular profession it seems!
 If you are interested in zookeeping as a career, the information below is a good starting point.
-You can also check out volunteering at the Zoo, taking part in the Junior Keeper programme, work experience and our zookeeper internships.

 There are very few zoos in New Zealand, and consequently very few zookeeping positions, so it's a good idea to keep your options open.
 Either working with animals in places other than a zoo, or undertaking other conservation-related work, can be a step in the right direction.